Shrimp

 • Feed Composition:

 Diets are generally formulated with fishmeal, soybean meal, crustacean meals, and plant proteins.
-Feeds are usually pelletized to suit shrimp feeding behavior and minimize waste.
+Feeds are usually pelletized to suit shrimp feeding behaviour and minimise waste.

 The solution developed by Aller Aqua in cooperation with VDS is designed for use in RAS systems and tailored to each specific growth stage of shrimp.
 However, shrimp can also be farmed using one of the following methods: